-- One or more of the ultrasonic sensors is damaged, dirty, or obstructed (such as by mud, ice, or snow). - Weather conditions (heavy rain, snow, fog, or extremely hot or cold temperatures) are interfering with sensor operation. - The sensors are affected by other electrical equipment or devices that generate ultrasonic waves. - An object that is mounted to Model 3 is interfering with and/or obstructing a sensor (such as a bike rack or a bumper sticker).
+- One or more of the ultrasonic sensors is damaged, dirty, or obstructed (by mud, ice, or snow, or by a vehicle bra, excessive paint, or adhesive products such as wraps, stickers, rubber coatings, etc.). - Weather conditions (heavy rain, snow, fog, or extremely hot or cold temperatures) are interfering with sensor operation. - The sensors are affected by other electrical equipment or devices that generate ultrasonic waves. - An object that is mounted to Model 3 is interfering with and/or obstructing a sensor (such as a bike rack or a bumper sticker).